mlmaskey/hobbes-network-format/README.md

 #### $ref

-In order to link external data files to a geojson file, we have introduced? (well it may be a not well used standard...) a $ref notation.
+In order to link external data files to a geojson file, we have introduced? (well stole from JSON Schema) a $ref notation.
 The $ref contains a relative path to the file that should be read.

 Let's say we have a fully formed node that looks like: